biotite-dev/biotite/doc/contribute.rst

 function or class, rather than module level, to ensure that the package is not required for any other functionality or for building the API documentation.

-If your added code has a dependency that is too special, consider publishing it as :ref:`extension package <extensions>`.
+If your added code has a dependency that is too special, consider publishing the code as :ref:`extension package <extensions>`.

 Code efficiency
 ^^^^^^^^^^^^^^^